Go to Twin Peaks Table of Contents for a note on the analysis.

 (9-11) GORDON: Up on the wrong side of bed this morning, Albert.

 As if we were not aware that this car was the same make as the one the doppelganger drove, the association is made with Tammy being carsick, which takes us back to Mr. C's becoming violently ill.
-Indeed, the driver then swerves wildly, reminding of Mr. C's swerving, in response to Albert yelling, "Car sick!"
+Indeed, the driver then swerves wildly, in response to Albert yelling, "Car sick!" and we are reminded of the car crash.

 Cossack etymologically comes from cosac, meaning "free man", and I'm not sure there might not be some relevance there.
 When Mr. C swerved and had his accident, it was approximately the time that Cooper left the Black Lodge and became a free man once more, albeit taking Dougie's place.